kamreo/kamreo-docs/docs/README.md

-# About the useful docs
+# About the kamreo docs

-> Useful docs are collection of topics and solutions, that I look for very often.
-To speed up the process I put all of the stuff here, regarding IT but also some other areas.
+> Useful docs are collection of topics and solutions, that I need to look for systematically.
+To speed up the process I put all the content here and gather everything in one place.

 # Docsify